 Q7.
 I am going to read you a list of ways that money from a measure like the one I just described might be used.
-Please tell me how important is to you that money from the measure be used to pay for each of the following-is it extremely important, very important, somewhat important, or not too important?
-"Wording varies slightly from that in 2015.
+Please tell n how important it is to you that money from the measure be used to pay for each of the following-is it extremely important, very important, somewhat important, or not too important?